salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

-This distortion retrieves data items from its synthetic storage.
+This distortion retrieves data items from its synthetic storage.<hr>
 <a name="storagedocskey-valuemd"></a>

 ## value: Storage.prototype.key [Main]